 First Affiliated Hospital of Fujian Medical University – In a nationwide multi-site study, a Chinese team aims to enroll 2000 participants and track outcomes of those who receive surgical intervention compared to those who are following conservative management.

-INSERM – Grenoble – This French research team focuses its research on how blood vessels interact with extracellular matrix (surrounding tissue) to provide structure as wells as signals that are essential for proper growth, development, and directionality.
+INSERM – Grenoble – This French research team focuses its research on how blood vessels interact with the extracellular matrix (surrounding tissue) to provide structure as well as signals that are essential for proper growth, development, and directionality.

 INSERM – Paris – Dr. Tournier-Lasserve is a medical geneticist and research group leader in developing animal models to better understand the pathogenesis and development process of the familial forms of CCM.
-Most recently her animal models were used in the discovery that indirubin-3-monoxime may be therapeutic for CCM.
 Along with Dr. Dejana (see Italy and Sweden below), Dr. Tournier-Lasserve was awarded the Grand Prix Scientifique, a very prestigious European recognition, in 2016 for her CCM work.